boschresearch/perun-proposals/design/001-RPC-Interface-Specification.md

   states with different versions, channel will be settled according to the state with the highest version number.

+### Error codes

+Each error response returned by the node will contain the following fields:

+1. Error code: A 3 digit code to identify the error.
+First digit signifies the error type and the next two digits signify the particular error.
+2. Error Type
+3. Error message
+3. Additional Info

+The errors returned by the node can belong to one of the following 5 categories.
+Each category of requires different kind of error handling at the client side.
+The category of error can be

 The following errors have specific meaning.
 Any other error should be returned as `Internal Error` with additional details in the error information field.